Gavin Escobar

-Gavin Louis Escobar (February 3, 1991 – September 28, 2022) was an American football tight end who played for five seasons in the National Football League (NFL) and a season in the Alliance of American Football (AAF).
+Gavin Louis Escobar (February 3, 1991 – September 28, 2022) was an American professional football tight end who played for five seasons in the National Football League (NFL) and a season in the Alliance of American Football (AAF).
 He played for the Dallas Cowboys and Baltimore Ravens from 2013 to 2017, after having played college football for the San Diego State Aztecs.

 Early life

-Escobar was born in New York City on February 3, 1991 to Erin and Harry Escobar.
+Escobar was born in New York City on February 3, 1991, to Erin and Harry Escobar.
 He had two siblings; his brother Declan Escobar and his sister Morgan Escobar.

 After moving to California in the early 2000's, he attended Santa Margarita Catholic High School in Rancho Santa Margarita, California, where he played for the school's football and basketball teams.

 In football, he was a Trinity League second-team selection on offense in 2008 after making 37 receptions for 492 yards and six scores.
 In a game against St. Bonaventure, the eventual state Division III champion, he had seven receptions for 130 yards.

 As a junior, he caught 11 passes for 163 yards (14.8 yards per catch).
 He was regarded as a two-star recruit by Rivals.com.
 Additionally, Escobar was a standout basketball player and key contributor alongside NBA star Klay Thompson, as Santa Margarita reached the California Division III State Championship in 2008.

 College career

-Escobar was awarded a football scholarship from San Diego State University, which he accepted.
-He played for the Aztecs from 2009 to 2012.
-After his diagnosis with testicular cancer, he was redshirted as a true freshman and was in remission after the tumor was removed.
-In 2010, he started 12 games, recording 29 receptions for 323 yards and 4 touchdowns.
-Despite his decreased role the following year (6 starts in 13 games), his production improved and he finished fifth in the Mountain West Conference (MWC) in receptions (51), receiving yards (780), receiving touchdowns (7), and sixth in receiving yards per reception (15.3).
-During his junior year, he posted 42 receptions for 543 yards and had the fourth-most touchdowns in the conference (6).
+Escobar accepted a football scholarship from San Diego State University, where he played from 2009 to 2012.
+He was redshirted after being diagnosed with testicular cancer, which he was able to overcome after having the tumor removed.

+As a redshirt freshman in 2010, he started 12 games, recording 29 receptions for 323 yards and 4 touchdowns.

+Despite his decreased role the following year as a sophomore (6 starts in 13 games), his production improved and he finished fifth in the Mountain West Conference (MWC) in receptions (51), receiving yards (780), receiving touchdowns (7), and sixth in receiving yards per reception (15.3).

+As a junior in 2012, he posted 42 receptions for 543 yards and had the fourth-most touchdowns in the conference (6).
+He declared for the NFL draft after the season, foregoing his final year of eligibility.

 During the 2011 and 2012 seasons, Escobar was a first-team All-MWC selection.
 For his college career, he registered 122 receptions for 1,646 yards, 17 touchdowns and did not miss a game.